 Our weekly prayer meeting is an essential part of our church life.
 We pray to the Lord our Father through adoration, confession, thanksgiving, supplication, petition, and intercession.

-There is a class for children that meets at the same time as well.
+There is also a class for children that meets at the same time.
 They learn about Jesus Christ through instruction, singing, Bible memorization, and questions and answers (catechism).
 Curriculum is taken from solid biblical resources such as Praise Factory, Generations of Grace, and Desiring God.

 We recognize that we are merely a single, contemporary manifestation of the timeless people of God.
 God has been building his church and gathering a people to himself for millennia.
 If we forget our church’s place in God’s plan and history, we subtly encourage ourselves to neglect the past and think too highly of itself in the present.